Symbolic construction of the chemical Jacobian of quasi-steady state (QSS) chemistries for Exascale computing platforms: The analytical chemical Jacobian for QSS-reduced chemistries

+\revone{The comparison between the FD chemical Jacobian and the IM is conducted for the QSS-reduced, 35-species, n-dodecane chemical mechanism using the 0D calculations at constant volume; starting from the same 108 initial chemical states as in Sec.~\ref{sec:lin}.
+All 108 0D cases are run for a total time interval of 0.1s, which is divided into substeps over which the chemical state is advanced.
+The role of these substeps is to mimic timestepping in a fluid simulation.}

+\revone{First, a set of reference solutions is constructed using a finite difference chemical Jacobian for each one of the 108 initial states to approximate the true solution.
+The reference simulations use a substep of size $10^{-8}$s and absolute tolerance of $10^{-15}$.
+Second, the solutions predicted using the FD Jacobian and the Krylov-based IM are generated for absolute tolerances ($\eta$) varied between $10^{-8}$ and $10^{-14}$, and substep size ranging from $3\times 10^{-8}$s to $10^{-4}$s.
+For each $\eta$ and substep size, all 108 0D calculations are run, and the execution time is recorded, as well as the error in the temperature predictions compared to the reference solutions.
+The error reported is computed as:

-where $T$ is the time-dependent temperature history obtained with a given number of substeps and tolerance level, $\overline{T_{ref}}$ is the temperature from the reference solution interpolated to the time instance where $T$ is defined, and $N_{\rm steps}$ is the total number of substeps taken to obtain $T$.
-The scaling factor $\sqrt{N_{\rm steps}}$ ensures that the errors computed with different number of substeps are comparable.
-Within each substep, the SUNDIALS ODE integrator employs its own variable size time-stepping strategy.
-When the ODE integrator used more than 10000 steps (threshold typically used in Pele runs \cite{wimer2023visualizations}), the solver was deemed unstable (and no results are plotted on the graph).
-In practice, the reacting flow simulation would stop in this case, and would need to be restarted with smaller timestep.
+where $T$ is the time-dependent temperature history obtained with a given number of substeps and tolerance level, $\overline{T_{ref}}$ is the temperature from the reference solution interpolated to the time instance where $T$ is defined, and $N_{\rm steps}$ is the total number of substeps throughout the total time interval.
+The scaling factor $\sqrt{N_{\rm steps}}$ ensures that the errors computed with different numbers of substeps are comparable.}